A look at the December 1993 issue of British C64 magazine, Commodore Format. Lemmings is here!

 “[our version] used characters for everything, unlike the E&E version that used sprites for the backgrounds.
 I had 128 men running around and following terrain.
 They weren’t Lemmings because i couldn’t draw!”

 This version was cancelled when the guys were pulled over to work on stuff for the Amiga; eventually, the game was commissioned out of house to E&E. Their version is technically impressive, using keyboard presses (a cardboard overlay came inside the box) instead of pointing and clicking with a mouse.
 Each level is faithfully recreated, and the Jereon Tel tunes are a blast.
 If we’re honest here and flag up what most C64 fans know, some people like this version of Lemmings and others don’t, pointing to the small playing area and limited Lemmings.
-But it’s a technical triumph on ageing hardware; CF awarded it 84%.
+It was clearly a challenge to get this thing working on a Commodore.
+Editor Hutch awarded it 84% but not all of the team were convinced: a month later, Simon Forrester admits that on first sight he didn’t like the conversion at all but eventually softened.

 With only re-releases of WWF2 and World Class Rugby making up the numbers this month, the contrast to Christmas 1993 couldn’t be more stark.
 Back in issue 27 twelve months earlier (Chrizzy Dizzy) there were 13 pages bought by advertisers for new games releases alone, allowing the mag to swell by a third for the festive period.
 But 1993 had seen technology leap forward, as punters looked beyond even the SNES: Atari’s 64-bit Jaguar launched around the same time as Mayhem In Monsterland, hot on the heels of Commodore’s own CD-32.
 Mortal Kombat was an arcade sensation, and there were rumours from Japan that even Sony was working on a console (can’t see it catching on – Ed).